Alien ship crashes to earth with only one survivor an episodic adventure

 Harry sucked in a breath, letting it out slowly as he cocked his head to one side, “Well, I’m sure it was just imagination and the stress the kid was under.”

-Mike gave Harry a stern look, “Spit it whatever, I’ll decide if it’s imagination or not.”
+Mike gave Harry a stern look, “Spit it out whatever, I’ll decide if it’s imagination or not.”

 “She claimed that this miss Song walked through fire, and part of her face and arms were burned.
 Poor kid, the trauma must have caused her to hallucinate, most likely because there is not a scratch on the teacher.”
 Harry said in conclusion.